btschwartz12/btschwartz12.github.io/docs/aclara/90d6ea9e1bd5c94481d610b35a0a8b903ca049a1/MNCT_userguide.md

 After opening the executable, you will be prompted to import files.
 After importing, a window will be open up to allow you to select readings.
 After selecting readings, you can review the selections and export them.
 The steps below will walk you through this process:

-1. Import the Y84000-PTR.
+1. (GREEN) Import the Y84000-PTR.
 If you have not already, see [Getting the Y84000-PTR Tool](#getting-the-y84000-ptr-tool).

-2. Import the MeterMate file.
+2. (BLUE) Import the MeterMate file.
 If you have not already, see [Getting the MeterMate Program](#getting-the-metermate-program).

-3. If needed, import updated reading types.
-If you have not already, see [Getting the Reading Types](#getting-the-reading-types).
+3. (RED) Verify that the last time the reading types were updated is desireable.
+If they need to be updated, see [Getting the Reading Types](#getting-the-reading-types).

 4. Press `Proceed` to continue, and indicate weather or not Time of Use (TOU) is enabled.